artberri/web/_posts/2017-03-06-microsoft-step-further.md

 category: [linux]
 ---

 I have been a hater.
-Since I started in web development I has been a Linux user, a FOSS consumer and, to a lesser degree, a free software contributor.
+Since I started in web development I have been a Linux user, a FOSS consumer and, to a lesser degree, a free software contributor.
 Somehow, this made me despise Microsoft and, at some point, I was even not able to see any of their products on an objective basis, I just flat out rejected everything coming from them.